GrammaTech/gtirb-pprinter/README.md

   `-DCMAKE_CXX_COMPILER=<compiler>`.
 - Normally CMake will find GTIRB automatically, but if it does not you can pass `-Dgtirb_DIR=<path-to-gtirb-build>`.
+- gtirb-pprinter can make use of GTIRB in static library form (instead of shared library form, the default) if you use the flag `-DGTIRB_PPRINTER_BUILD_SHARED_LIBS=OFF`.

 Once the dependencies are installed, you can configure and build as follows: